Infectivity of omicron BA.5 comparison with original strain and other mutated strain of SARS-Cov-2 in Japan

-キーワード:COVID-19、 effective reproduction number、 omicron、 vaccine coverage、 vaccine effectiveness、 BA.2
+キーワード:SARS-CoV-2、 effective reproduction number、 BA.5、 omicron、 vaccine coverage、 waning in vaccine effectiveness

-Method: The effective reproduction number R(t) was regressed on shares of omicron variant strain and BA.2 and vaccine coverage of the third dose, as well as along with data of temperature, humidity, mobility, share of the other mutated strains, and an Olympic Games and countermeasures.
-The study period was February, 2020 through February 21, 2022, as of March 15, 2022.
+Method: The effective reproduction number R(t) was regressed on shares of BA.5 as well as vaccine coverage, vaccine coverage with some delay, temperature, humidity, mobility, share of the other mutated strains, counter measures including Go To Travel Campaign and an Olympic Games and countermeasures.
+The study period was February, 2020 through July 22, 2022, as of August 12, 2022.

 Levin EG, Lustig Y, Cohen C, et al. Waning Immune Humoral Response to BNT162b2 Covid-19 Vaccine over 6 Months.
 N Engl J Med 2021:NEJMoa2114583.

 Chemaitelly H, Tang P, Hasan MR, et al. Waning of BNT162b2 Vaccine Protection against SARS-CoV-2 Infection in Qatar.
 N Engl J Med.
 2021:NEJMoa2114114.

 Polack FP, Thomas SJ, Kitchin N, et al. Safety and Efficacy of the BNT162b2 mRNA Covid-19 Vaccine.
 N Engl J Med.
 2020;383:2603-15.

 Chung H, He S, Nasreen S, et al. Effectiveness of BNT162b2 and mRNA-1273 covid-19 vaccines against symptomatic SARS-CoV-2 infection and severe covid-19 outcomes in Ontario, Canada: test negative design study.
 BMJ 2021;374.